cbonoz/fevm22/README.md

 Decentralized exchanges, also known as DEXs, are peer-to-peer marketplaces where cryptocurrency traders make transactions directly without handing over management of their funds to an intermediary or custodian.

 Existing data exchange platforms exist, like https://www.narrative.io/pricing, however either require long term commitments or having transactions mediated through a third party with high fees and staff overhead.
+With a tight pairing to Filecoin and support for deal-making, FEVM has the ability to support such native exchanges without introducing other networks or external bridges to facilitate storage.

 ### How it works